thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ![Agent Status](images/agent-status.jpg)

-We want to check interfaces on the Linux guests, we run ifconfig (install net-tools if needed).
-We are using NAT so our VMs can get connectivity through the host machine running our VM.
+We want to check interfaces on the Linux guests, we run 'ifconfig' or 'ip a'(install net-tools if needed).
+We are using NAT so our VMs can get connectivity through the host machine running our VMs.
 We ping 8.8.8.8 to make sure we can get out.

 <img src="images/net-tools-ifconfig.jpg" width="650">